And at once the spirit drove [Jesus] into the desert

 Wild Church West Virginia also seeks a deeper encounter with self and one another across religious traditions.
 Sins of racism, sexism, and classism can be connected to our exploitation of the earth.
 Restoring wholeness to our own spirit and our communities begins with restoring our connection to creation.

-For more information about our monthly liturgies and other events, follow Wild Church West Virginia on Facebook or contact Eddie Sloane, Chair of the CCA WV Chapter.
+Wild Church West Virginia’s monthly liturgies are currently on hiatus.
+To stay abreast of news regarding our liturgies and other events, follow Wild Church West Virginia on Facebook or contact Michael Iafrate, Interim Coordinator of Wild Church West Virginia, at michael.iafrate [at] gmail.com.
 For more information on other Wild Church Network communities, see the Wild Church Network website.

-For more information, see the Facebook event page here.
+For more information, see our Facebook page here.

 Read about Wild Church West Virginia in these reflections:

 by Michael Iafrate, Creature Kind (December 22, 2017)

 Dwelling in the Wild Places, Welcoming the Light:

 by Ed Sloane, Creature Kind (December 25, 2017)